Most Famous Badminton Logos

 Logo Badminton Asia

 The emblem of Badminton Asia reflects the Asian style and energy of competitions.
 A symbolic shuttlecock is depicted as lines on an orange-red background, resembling the morning sun associated with Asia.
 The color palette conveys the heat and temperament of a region where badminton is highly popular and attracts large audiences.
 The inscription “BADMINTON ASIA” is concise and easily perceived, complementing the symbol.
-The logo highlights the activity and prestige of the federation, promoting the sport in Asian countries.
+The logo highlights the federation’s activities and prestige, promoting the sport across Asian countries.

 Badminton Oceania